steik-yu/SunwayPGRprogram/README.md

 ## Data input format
 To make your life easier moving forward, format your data like the example below.
 It might not be as clean as the scientific table with all the redundant information, but R reads it better this way (better if replace space with _).
 (P.S.
 Yes, of course you can transform the data yourself in R, but introducing that here would make things more complicated, so)

 Example Data 1.
-Colorectal Cancer Raw Dataset.
+Colorectal Cancer Patient Raw Dataset.
 | Patient_ID | Country    | Age    | Gender    | Cancer_Stage    | Tumor_Size_mm    | Family_History    | Smoking_History    | Alcohol_Consumption    | ...    |
 | :-----: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | 1 | UK   | 77   | M   | Localized   | 69   | No   | No   | Yes   | ...   |